luca-caruccio/dsc-project-submissions-online/README.md

 This lesson provides instructions for submitting your End of Phase Projects and explains how your projects will be reviewed.

+## Schedule Your Review ASAP

+**Reach out to an instructor immediately via Slack to let them know you've started your project and schedule your project review.** If you're not sure who to schedule with, please ask in your cohort channel in Slack.

-## Submitting your Project
+## Submit Your Project

-To submit your project in Canvas, you will create and upload PDF versions of three project deliverables.
-You will also submit URLs to your GitHub repository in a separate assignment.
+To submit your project in Canvas, you will create and upload PDF versions of three project deliverables, then upload a recording of your video presentation.
+You will also submit the URL to your GitHub repository in a separate assignment.

 ### Presentation Slides PDF Creation